Managing the Device¶

 Your Linux microPlatform image includes a tool,

-lmp-device-register that will register your device(s) via Foundries.io REST API.
+will register your device(s) via Foundries.io REST API.

 From a console on the device run this command to register the device into your factory: